Beyond the Connection: Best Practices for Remote Computing

 Staying connected is of paramount importance.
 In this new “normal,” figuring out how to do that is complex, but achievable.
 Be mindful of the unique circumstance you and your team are currently navigating.
 Put systems in place, both procedural and technical, that will help you make the transition in ways that leave you just as productive as you were before the days of social distancing.

 Marcum can help with your Remote Access and Configuration and policies.
-Contact Peter Campbell at 202.227.4305 or email Peter.
+Give us a call today at 800.331.6546 or email at [email protected].

 Coronavirus Resource Center